oracle/python-oracledb/doc/src/api_manual/module.rst

     identifies the application context used by the connection.
 This parameter should contain namespace, name, and value and each entry in the tuple should be a string.
-This value is only used in the python-oracledb Thick mode.
+This value is only used in the python-oracledb Thick mode and is ignored in the Thin mode.

     The ``shardingkey`` parameter and ``supershardingkey`` parameters, if specified, are expected to be a sequence of values which identifies the database shard to connect to.
 The key values can be a list of strings, numbers, bytes, or dates.
-This value is only used in the python-oracledb Thick mode.
+These values are only used in the python-oracledb Thick mode and are ignored in the Thin mode.

     The ``debug_jdwp`` parameter is expected to be a string with the format `host=<host>;port=<port>` that specifies the host and port of the PL/SQL